fundamentals of community herbalism

 Week 4: Integration Week — no new lessons

 During Integration Weeks, students are encouraged to review material, practice skills, catch up on coursework, and consolidate their learning.
-Optional peer-led study hall sessions on Zoom are offered (and encouraged) during these weeks (without instructors present).
+Peer-led study hall sessions on Zoom are held during these weeks (without instructors present).

 Separate from Integration Weeks, every four weeks students meet live with one or more instructors on Zoom for review, practice, discussion, and synthesis, or for an occasional guest teaching session.